Umhlanga (ceremony): Preparations

 The date of the ceremony is scheduled by looking at the phases of the moon.
 Once the moon reaches full stage, the ceremony commences.
 Places where the reed is located are visited to check if it is ready for cutting and its availability.
 Preparations also include finding places where the young girls will sleep, health meals, organising transport to carry them from their respective constituencies to the royal kraal.
 From constituency level, the constituency chooses four trustworthy males who will lead the young group of girls from that constituency.
 If an emergency situation arises two of the men who are accompanying this girls will head back home to report the situation.
 From early days the girls start practicing traditional songs and traditional dances.
 At home, a girl will gather all the traditional attire needed for the ceremony.

 Modern changes

 In earlier times, the girls used to sleep outside in open space; today they sleep in tents.
 Today they are also ferried by lorries instead of walking long distances carrying the reed.
 Microphones are used to start songs and to announce which song will be sung.
-The Internet, social media, radio stations and television channels are now used to announce the date in which the ceremony will commence.
+The Internet, social media, radio stations and television channels are now used to announce when the ceremony will commence.